Ban the Box

-Ban the Box is the name of an American campaign by advocates for ex-offenders aimed at removing the check box that asks if applicants have a criminal record from hiring applications.
+Ban the Box is an American campaign by advocates for ex-offenders aimed at removing the check box asking applicants about their potential criminal record from hiring applications.
 Its purpose is to enable ex-offenders to display their qualifications in the hiring process before being asked about their criminal records.
-The premise of the campaign is that anything that makes it harder for ex-offenders to find a job makes it likelier that they will reoffend, which is bad for society.
+The Ban the Box campaign started in the state of Hawaii in the late 1990s and gained popularity during the Great Recession.

+Proponents of the campaign argue removing the need to mention criminal records in job applications may lower recidivism rates by increasing employment opportunities for ex-offenders.

 History

-The campaign began in Hawaii in the late 1990s and has gained strength in other U.S. states following the 2007–2009 recession.
-Its advocates say it is necessary because a growing number of Americans have criminal records because of tougher sentencing laws, particularly for drug crimes, and are having difficulty finding work because of high unemployment and a rise in background checks that followed the September 11 terror attacks on the United States.

-As of 2016, 25 states, including the District of Columbia, and 150 cities have in place legislation that "bans the box" for government job applications and also in some cases those of their private contractors.
+The campaign began in Hawaii in the late 1990s and has gained strength in other U.S. states following the Great Recession.
+Its advocates say it is necessary because a growing number of Americans have criminal records due to of tougher sentencing laws, particularly for drug crimes, and are having difficulty finding work thanks to high unemployment and a rise in background checks that followed the September 11 terror attacks on the United States.
+As of 2016, 25 states, including the District of Columbia, and 150 cities have in place legislation that "bans the box" for government job applications, as well as in some cases those of their private contractors.
 Many such ordinances exempt applications for "sensitive" positions, such as those involving work with children.
 Target Corporation "banned the box" in October 2013.

+Proponents of Ban the Box argue unemployment leads to high crime rates, and prohibiting employers from asking for ex-convicts' criminal records help lower the chances of repeat offending.

 In the United Kingdom, corporate social responsibility advocacy charity Business in the Community launched a "ban the box" campaign in October 2013.